 Are you feeling apprehensive about attending counselling or choosing the right counsellor?

 I am an accredited counsellor with the British Association for Counselling and Psychotherapy(BACP).
 Accreditation is awarded through an additional in-depth application and assessment process.
 I work with clients experiencing a range of difficulties from relationship breakdown; anger; sadness and regret; stress; depression; anxiety and with clients who have lost their way and are trying to work out who they really are.
-It can be daunting choosing a counsellor so to find out more about how I work then please read on below or look at my website: www.smartcounselling.org.uk
+It can be daunting choosing a counsellor so to find out more about how I work please read on below or check out my website: www.smartcounselling.org.uk

 So why choose me?

 As an Employment Advisor for a local IAPT service I helped people who were experiencing difficulties in the work place.
 This could be because of work place relationship breakdown, pressure from having to meet unrealistic targets; difficulties at home or the difficulty of achieving a good work life balance.
-I also work for EAP organisations such as the Meningitis Trust and rehabilitation centres so please contact me to discuss your personal or organisational requirements.
+I also work for EAP organisations so please contact me to discuss your personal or organisational requirements.

 About my approach